EPCCed/git-github-travis-lab/README.md

 Push to trigger a new build
 ---------------------------

 These changes are to our local repository only.
 Once we push them to GitHub, they will trigger the running of our Travis CI job.
+So, let's push these changes to our repository on GitHub, denoted by the 'remote', `origin`, into its default, `master`, branch:

 ```
 $ git push origin master
 ```

-If you get a complaint that:

-TODO

 Visit https://travis-ci.org/USERNAME/git-github-travis-lab.